codefellows/seattle-ops-cybersecurity-401d2/class-33/README.md

-# Lab: Threat Hunting with Security Onion
+# Lab: Threat Hunting with Zeek, RITA

 ## Overview

 Many organizations now employ security teams that proactively search for cyber threats on the company network.
-We can use the capabilities of Security Onion to actively hunt for threats in our systems.

-Today you will practice some threat hunting operations with the Security Onion toolset.
+Today you'll practice threat hunting using Zeeka and RITA.

 ## Learning Objectives